 The journey took a go from Thibault’s hometown Vendee, Western France on the 16th of April, 2019.
 Since then they have been cycling for more than three months to reach the destination: Ho Chi Minh City.
 Well, cycling from Europe to Asia in just three months is again commendable!

-“This trip is not simply a walk; we hope that every kilometer of the journey will raise one USD to help the disadvantaged children in Ho Chi Minh City”, said Khanh Nguyen.
+“This trip is not simply a walk; we hope that every kilometre of the journey will raise one USD to help the disadvantaged children in Ho Chi Minh City”, said Khanh Nguyen.
 To add more to their adventure, the couple took the roads of the mountains by bicycle with the utter joy of enjoying the scenic views on the go!

 According to Thibault, mountain roads might be more tiresome.
 But they are safer as the fast-moving cars are almost nowhere to be found.
 The highest mountain they conquered by bicycle was 1,419m.
 The average the couple rides 50 km/ day, but if the day is supportive, it can reach 90-100 km.
 Crazy, right!